 Idea #2: Affiliate Marketing

 Affiliate marketing is considered a performance-based marketing strategy because you only get paid when someone makes a purchase.
 This strategy is appealing because it doesn’t require you to create your own products or services to make money.
+It also lends itself well to groups that aren’t specifically focused on business because everyone loves recommendations from people they trust.
+And your group members know you well enough to trust you.

 To get started with affiliate marketing, you can join affiliate networks such as Amazon Associates, which offers a wide range of products and services to promote.
 You can also approach individual brands or businesses and ask if they have an affiliate program you can join.